ArjunChaudhary4/Work-Manager/README.md

-# Work-Manager
+Work Manager
+A productivity tool for organizing tasks and enhancing workflow.

-Work Manager is a productivity application designed to help users organize and manage their tasks efficiently.
+Create and manage tasks
+User-friendly interface
+Technologies Used
+Next.js
+MERN Stack